tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Maybe every generation eventually discovers some version of this thought and mistakes it for wisdom.

-Maybe I’m doing the exact same thing right now.
+Maybe I'm doing the exact same thing right now.

 But at least at this moment, lying awake in the dark while the rest of the world sleeps, it feels true.